spaceninja/dnd-adventures/src/adventures/history-channel/deck-4.md

 ### Ready Room

 A holdover from the days when the bridge crew had more to do, the ready room is now more of a break room or lounge.
 A large wraparound sofa has been installed in one corner, facing a viewscreen with a gaming console.
-A small cafeteria table with a few chairs sits near a kitchenette with a rather nice coffee machine.
+A small cafeteria table with a few chairs sits near a kitchenette with a rather nice vending machine.

 ### Offices